 “Teaching the intelligence of Prana Fow® for me has ignited a passion for movement, creativity, playfulness and mindfulness.”
 Geni is forever grateful to those for whom she has had the honor of instructing as her students.
 They continue, on a daily basis to give her precious gems of wisdom and remain her humble teachers.

 Rebeccah Bartlett - Yogamour Global

-Beccah discovered yoga at a young age from her aunt, a yoga teacher who had done her training at Kripalu.
-However, she didn't embrace yoga until she was 22, when she began to take classes from a local studio that was sponsoring a 5k Beccah was involved in.
-The gates opened, and yoga became a complete healing process, both physically and mentally.
-Deciding to explore the world and her love for yoga, Beccah ended up volunteering at a school in a “slum” of India.
-The children were restless and it was hard to get them to come together and focus on learning, so Beccah involved the entire school in an early morning practice of yoga before each school day began, which did wonders for the kids’ attention spans.
+Based in Chiang Mai, Thailand, Beccah oversees Yogamour Global.
+Beccah discovered yoga at a young age from her aunt who was a yoga teacher.
+She didn't embrace yoga until she was 22 however, when she began to take classes at a local studio.
+The gates opened and yoga became a complete healing process, both physically and mentally.
+Deciding to explore the world, she ended up volunteering at a school in a “slum” of India.
+The children were restless so Beccah involved the entire school in a morning practice of yoga before each day began, which did wonders for the kids’ attention spans.
 It seemed to Beccah that she had found her place.
-Upon returning to the U.S., she decided the next chapter of her life was going to be yoga teacher training.
-The training (RYT 200-hour) only confirmed that she had made the right choice.